HOT-Media/programming_foundations/small_problems/advanced_1/advanced_1_exercise_1.md

 and for each line,

-it should place

-random

-words of the appropriate types
+it should place random words of the appropriate types into the text,and print the result.

-into the text,

-and print the result.

 The challenge of this program isn't about writing your program; it's about choosing how to represent your data.
 Choose the right way to structure your data, and this problem becomes a whole lot easier.